- Comment Policy

 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you. – Ephesians 4:32

-On the other hand, I am also quite cognizant that black public performances of forgiveness function as ideological code not only for silencing white on black trauma in particular, but surviving it.
+On the other hand, I am also quite cognizant that black public performances of forgiveness function as ideological code, not only for silencing ‘white on black’ trauma in particular, but surviving it.
 That is, black folk are coerced and consent to perpetually and immediately forgive white racist terror again and again in the public sphere as evidence of faith, humanity, and civility, and as strategy to not be killed by someone claiming they feared for their life (or here, or here).

-The more difficult task lies in taking seriously black folks’ allegiance to Christianity and the Black Church and exploring what forgiveness and/or love might look like in a context of sustained assault – where one moves from trauma to trauma and privileged oppressing others sway effortlessly between denial and delusion – and where racism, which operates along color, sex, sexuality, ability and class lines, demands black folk go about their day as if they aren’t having extrajudicial murder with a side of PTSD for breakfast every morning.
+The more difficult task lies in taking seriously black folks’ allegiance to Christianity and the Black Church, and exploring what forgiveness and/or love might look like in a context of sustained assault – where one moves from trauma to trauma as privileged oppressing others sway effortlessly between denial and delusion – and where racism, which operates along color, sex, sexuality, ability, and class lines, demands black folk go about their day as if they aren’t having extrajudicial murder with a side of PTSD for breakfast every morning.
 It lies in thinking about forgiveness and/or love in a context that has yet to meaningfully and tangibly acknowledge that racism is not only barbaric and violent, but sin.
 This line of thinking, then, understands that forgiveness demands conflict.
 Someone has to be told that they are wrong.
 And they in response must seek mercy, justice, and reconciliation.

 Martin Luther King, Jr. provides a clue.
 I note King here because he is often paraded as the icon of love and forgiveness and how one should respond to persistent white terroristic threats.
 Though he argued for a beloved community, King noted that, in a racist society, such a community would only come about through direct confrontation, truth, accountability, and justice.
 His push toward forgiveness and love was not kumbaya.
 It was a demand that the oppressor change, an explicit challenge to the status quo, a censuring of America for not living up to its democratic ideals of freedom, justice, and equality for all, and a moral standing that unequivocally refused racist social codes, disparities, and injustices, each of which King argued were morally evil.
 And it stipulated not altruism, pseudo-camaraderie, or unearned absolution, but collective conscientious civil disobedience.

-Those moved toward King’s notion of love and forgiveness as a response to terror must take into account the complex, contradictory, and unsullied/un-whitewashed version of King.
+Those moved towards Kings’ notion of love and forgiveness as a response to terror must take into account the complex, contradictory, and unsullied/un-whitewashed version of King.
 The one who risked his life and was murdered by the neo-colonial state.
 Turning a blind eye to the corrupt realities of diasporic neo-coloniality, which not only demands a constant “Other” but justifies both itself and its violences in the name of the colonial mission to occupy and “civilize” dark others through torture and destruction, won’t save or secure anyone.
-Instead, what is must be named and resisted.
+Instead, what *is, must be named and resisted.
 Any notion of love and/or forgiveness must start there.

 The moment we are in notes merciless, unabating, and uninterrupted neo-colonial racial trauma.
 In Discourse on Colonialism (1950), Aime Cesaire argues that a nation that colonizes, and which justifies colonization, is a sick civilization; a civilization that is morally diseased—and thus constantly calling for both reinvention of the “Other” (thingification), which enables hierarchy, and its Hitler.
 He notes that Hitler and the Nazi Party’s persecution of the Jews during WWII was not a deviation from Europe’s “norm,” but rather normal to Europe.
 And while many white/Europeans like to distance themselves from Hitler, he posits, they do so only because his racist hatred and colonialist procedures were applied to other white/Europeans.
 Prior to the Holocaust these practices were reserved exclusively for black Africans.
 And White/Europeans looked the other way, thus legitimating and tolerating trauma and violence.